 When conducting analysis, appropriate engagement or exercising voting rights, for example, if Nikko AM invests in an affiliated company, an investee company or a client (including companies with connections to a client), the possibility of conflicts of interest cannot be ruled out.

 Nikko AM has established appropriate risk management and compliance frameworks to ensure that the interests of clients and beneficiaries are the top priority and that such conflicts of interest are appropriately managed if they arise.
 Portfolio managers, research analysts and governance specialists aim to avoid the occurrence of any conflicts of interest in compliance with Nikko AM's internal regulations.
-With regard to Nikko AM's exercising of voting rights, if there exists the possibility of a conflict of interest arising pursuant to Item 4 of Article 3 of the Company's Guidelines on Exercising Voting Rights, steps are taken to ensure that Nikko AM's decision making is objective and based on the advice of an independent third party.

 3. Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.